Certified Nursing Assistant Programs in Nevada: Everything You Need to Know

 The Nevada CNA Examination Process

-In order to take the CNA exam in Nevada, you must present a valid, non-expired, US government-issued photo ID, and your first and last names on the ID must match those on record with the Headmaster.
-The exam takes place at certified testing centers throughout the state, and you should plan to be at the test site for up to six hours on the day of the exam.
+To take the CNA exam in Nevada, you must present a valid, non-expired, US government-issued photo ID, and your first and last names on the ID must match those on record with the Headmaster.
+The exam takes place at certified testing centres throughout the state, and you should plan to be at the test site for up to six hours on the day of the exam.

 Job Opportunities for CNAs in Nevada